concordion/concordion-website/_includes/tutorial.md

 Finally we create some code, called a _fixture_, that links the instrumented specification with the system under test.

-In the `src/test/java/marketing/mailshots` folder of the tutorial project, create the file `SplittingNames.java` containing the following:
+In the `src/test/java/marketing/mailshots` folder of the tutorial project, create the file `SplittingNamesFixture.java` containing the following:

 ~~~java
 package marketing.mailshots;